yu-fung-hang/interview-QnA/Past Experience/Resume/README.md

 2. Largely protected the platform from money laundering by verifying customer's identity (KYC) with Trulioo
 3. Enabled credit card payments by integrating Authorize.Net (a payment gateway that is able to connect to Chase Payment Solutions) into the system
 4. Developed services to send push notifications into clients' phones using OneSignal
-5. Applied design pattern (factory method) to process cards from different providers (e.g. Esso, InComm, Oxford etc.), including getting new cards, getting balance
+5. Applied design pattern (factory method) to process cards from different providers (e.g. Esso, InComm, Oxford etc.), including creating new cards, getting balance, getting transaction history etc.

 ### Yonyou